Kemetism: Religious practice

 Ancient Egyptian practice venerated maat, a concept encompassing truth and honor.
 Ritual worship of the gods in pursuit of maat is thus considered holy.
 Commonly worshipped Old Egyptian gods include Ra, Amun, Isis and Osiris, Thoth, Sekhmet, Bastet, Hathor, and others.

 This worship generally takes the form of prayer, offerings, and setting up altars.
 Altars are most often constructed using a statue or two-dimensional representation of one or more given deities, as they serve as the focal point of worship.
-Most commonly, Kemetism understands the representation symbolically, understanding it as a means to better focus on the divine power.
-A smaller subset of Kemetists may understand the idol as a real representation of the divine being in the human world.
-Therefore, in accordance with ancient Egyptian tradition, the idol is stored in a special sacred container (nau) from which it is to be removed only in the course of a religious ritual, of which the presentation of sacrifices is the most essential part.

 Additional altar items include candles, votive offerings, prayer beads, incense burners, and one or more dishes for food offerings.
 Most Kemetic offerings try to keep to tradition, offering the same or similar items the ancient Egyptians would have offered.

-It is common during worship for Kemetics to pray in the dua (𓀃) gesture, which models the hieroglyph meaning worship and adoration.